We are working to strengthen corporate governance in order to achieve sustainable growth and increase corporate value.

 |

-Activities of Independent Directors (Number of meetings attended / Number of meetings held)
+Activities of independent directors (Number of meetings attended/number of meetings held)

-Full Name | Board Meeting Attendance | Details of Contribution |
+| Full Name | Board Meeting Attendance | Details of Contribution |

-Yoshiko Koizumi | 15/15 | Providing appropriate comments mainly based on her extensive experience as an attorney and broad insight into corporate legal affairs. |
+| Yoshiko Koizumi | 15/15 | Providing appropriate comments mainly based on her extensive experience as an attorney and broad insight into corporate legal affairs. |

-Shinhachiro Emori | 15/15 | Providing appropriate comments mainly based on his extensive experience and broad insight as the manager of a business corporation. |
+| Hideyuki Furikado | 15/15 | Providing appropriate comments mainly based on his extensive experience and broad insight as a national public servant. |

-Hideyuki Furikado | 15/15 | Providing appropriate comments mainly based on his extensive experience and broad insight as a national public servant. |
+| Shingo Tsutsumi | 11/11 | Providing appropriate comments mainly based on his extensive experience and broad insight as the manager of a business corporation. |

 Cross-shareholdings